GeomorphOnline/GeomorphOnline.github.io/_pages/syllabus.md

 penpr001@umn.edu\
 Office Hours: Tuesday 10-11 am, Wednesday 12:30-1:30 pm

-**Office Hours are held on Gather, see the course announcements on Canvas or email Shanti for the link**
+**Office Hours are held on Gather, see the course announcements on Canvas or email Shanti for the link.**

 ## Group meetings